rockita/Environmental_Intelligence/README.md

 ## Marine
 * [Global Fishing Watch](https://globalfishingwatch.org/): Global Fishing Watch is promoting ocean sustainability through greater transparency.
 We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.
 * [Global Ocean Observing System](http://www.goosocean.org/): The Global Ocean Observing System (GOOS) is a sustained collaborative system of ocean observations, encompassing in situ networks, satellite systems, governments, UN agencies and individual scientists
+* [Sea around us](http://www.seaaroundus.org/): We present fisheries and fisheries-related data at spatial scales that have ecological and policy relevance, such as by Exclusive Economic Zones, High Seas, or Large Marine Ecosystems.

 # Resources and Economy